hiberhq/ch-ck-tr-d-.c-m-parser/README.md

 Values should be written in one line and separated by commas.
 If `postcodes.conf` / `categories.conf` doesn't exist `postcodes_all.conf` / `categories_all.conf` will be used insted.
 But `postcodes.conf` / `categories.conf` have priority.

-To convert final data to sql format:
+To convert the final data to sql format:

 `$ python3 json_to_sql.py`

 # Result